 Blue Gum Farm syndicates the multiple Group 1 winning sprinter Turffontein who retires to stud duties.
 Turffontein quickly sires two very gifted fillies, Group winning millionaire Fontein Ruby and multiple Group winning 2YO Fontiton, both part of Blue Gum Farm yearling drafts at Oaklands Junction in 2013 and 2014 respectively.

 Blue Gum Farm creates a state record gross at the Melbourne Premier Yearling Sale when selling 27 yearlings for $4,710,000 (1.7 million higher than any previous gross at Premier) at an average of $174,444.
-Amongst the already many winners from this draft are the Stakes winning colts Jukebox and Ducimus.
+Amongst the already many winners from this draft are the Stakes winning colts Jukebox, Ducimus and Vinland.

 The Blue Gum Farm team wins the Inglis Best Presented Draft award at the 2016 Inglis Melbourne Premier Yearling Sale - a very deserving honour.